-How to clean a vacuum cleaner – expert tips to keep yours working well
+How to clean a vacuum cleaner – a step-by-step guide to keep it working better for longer

 Clean your vacuum cleaner inside and out for better suction and a more hygienic home – here's how to do it